Pathoschild/smapi-mod-dump/source/~atravita-mods/StopRugRemoval/StopRugRemoval/README.md

 * Prevents gates from popping off if you hold right click near them (again, unless `FurniturePlacementKey` is held down.)
 * `JukeboxesEverywhere` allow jukeboxes to be played most places.
 (Some maps have dedicated music that will override the jukebox).
 * `PhoneSpeedUpFactor` speeds up phone calls.
+* `CraneGameDifficulty` adjusts the chance the crane game will drop your prize.
 * `GoldenCoconutsOffIsland` allows golden coconuts to spawn from any palm tree as long as you've found one. (off by default).
 * `SaveBombedForage` saves any forage that gets hit by a bomb - it just gets dropped next to your character instead. (off by default)
 * `HideCrabPots` causes crab pots to be hidden during events and festivals.